 - Insulin Pump Conference (Monthly) – This is an interactive conference led by an expert in insulin pump and continuous glucose monitor therapy.
 Challenging and interesting cases are discussed with detailed review of their pump or CGM download.
 The goal is to provide recommendations for management of the patient’s diabetes.

-- Thyroid/Parathyroid Surgical Conference (Bimonthly) – This is a multi-disciplinary VA conference composed of head and neck surgeons, nuclear medicine radiologists, pathologists and endocrine providers.
+- Thyroid/Parathyroid Surgical Conference (Bi-monthly) – This is a multidisciplinary conference; one session is held at the VA and the other is held at Banner.
+It is composed of head and neck surgeons, nuclear medicine radiologists, pathologists and endocrine providers.
 Endocrine Surgical cases are presented for discussion of pathophysiology, imaging and appropriate surgical, as well as medical management of thyroid and parathyroid disease.
 This conference is 100 percent clinical.